-United Technologies Corporation , Wayne Harrington v.
+United Technologies Corporation, Wayne Harrington v.
 9710649, 9710650 (appeal withdrawn) Allen, 4/25/00

 Final decision.
 Judgment for the complainant.
-Held: (1) The complainant established prima facie case in failure to hire age discrimination case and the respondent's legitimate reason was pretextual; (2) the complainant sufficiently met requirement for application for position as part of his prima facie case by applying for and expressing interest in specific classes of positions; (3) Damages awarded reduced due to failure of the complainant to fully mitigate his losses by virtue of his quitting subsequent employment at another job; and (4) the complainant awarded: (a) \$65, 037 in damages with interest compounded at the rate of 10%/year as of the date the position was filled by a younger person (b) the respondents ordered to provide retroactive pension benefits; (d) the respondents ordered to provide benefits until the complainant is rehired, or until he reaches age 66; and (e) the respondents ordered to pay the complainant \$5,000.00/year front pay until he is rehired, or until age 66.
+Held: (1) The complainant established prima facie case in failure to hire age discrimination case and the respondent's legitimate reason was pretextual; (2) the complainant sufficiently met requirement for application for position as part of his prima facie case by applying for and expressing interest in specific classes of positions; (3) Damages awarded reduced due to failure of the complainant to fully mitigate his losses by virtue of his quitting subsequent employment at another job; and (4) the complainant awarded: (a) \$65, 037 in damages with interest compounded at the rate of 10%/year as of the date the position was filled by a younger person (b) the respondents ordered to hire the complainant to one of eleven positions; (c) the respondents ordered to provide retroactive pension benefits; (d) the respondents ordered to provide benefits until the complainant is rehired, or until he reaches age 66; and (e) the respondents ordered to pay the complainant \$5,000.00/year front pay until he is rehired, or until age 66.